AmbryN/alertmns-webapp/README.md

 meetings in channels, sending attachements, notifying users of a new message or meeting in one of the channels they subscribed to.

-This frontend application is designed to wire up with the Jakarta EE REST API, developed in parallel.
+This frontend application is designed to wire up with the Spring REST API, developed in parallel.

 ## Use case